wp-plugins/subtitles/README.txt

 2. The front end view of a blog post with a subtitle.

 == Changelog ==

+= v2.1.0 (July 20th, 2015) =

+- Extra: Add a Subtitle column into the Posts and Pages admin screens.
+- Extra: We have added in a way for developers to allow more tags in subtitles input.
+- Extra: Update plugin POT.
+- Patch: Remove font sizing from hidden entry subtitle in comments area (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/46])).

 = v2.0.1 (November 6th, 2014) =